The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 • Ease of use

-• Results on skin tone, texture, and clarity
+• Results on skin tone, texture and clarity

-• Value for money
+• Price and value for money

-Your red light therapy FAQs answered
+Your red light therapy device FAQs, answered

 What is red light therapy?

-"LED light therapy encourages wound healing, boosts collagen production, and kills P-acne bacteria, addressing a multitude of concerns," explains Genevieve Knodell, aesthetic practitioner at Stratum Dermatology Clinic.
-"It's great for skin prep, before or after any procedure to accelerate healing by stimulating collagen and elastin, suppressing melanocyte activity, and providing anti-inflammatory benefits that will repair and strengthen the skin."
+"LED light therapy encourages wound healing, boosts collagen production and kills P-acne bacteria, addressing a multitude of concerns," explains Genevieve Knodell, aesthetic practitioner at Stratum Dermatology Clinic.
+"It's great for skin prep, before or after any procedure to accelerate healing by stimulating collagen and elastin, suppressing melanocyte activity and providing anti-inflammatory benefits that will repair and strengthen the skin."

 Does red light therapy work at home?